Harnessing Embodied Agents: Runtime Governance for Policy-Constrained Execution: Experiments

 \subsection{Reproducibility}

-The evaluation uses Gazebo Fortress~\cite{gazebo} as the simulation substrate with a UR5e manipulator on a mobile base.
+The evaluation uses Gazebo Fortress~\citep{gazebo} as the simulation substrate with a UR5e manipulator on a mobile base.
 Scenario generation is fully randomized: each trial draws a capability from the registry uniformly, selects an environment profile, and injects violations according to the distributions described in Section~\ref{sec:prototype}.
-All seed values, scenario generation parameters, and capability package configurations are documented in the supplementary code release (\texttt{governance\_sim\_v5.py}).